 What Is a Real Estate Broker’s Role?

-As noted above, brokers are licensed real estate professionals that can wear many hats during the real estate process.
-They can work alone or have a staff of other brokers and agents working on their behalf.
-As such, a broker’s roles can be administrative, supervisory, and technical.
-They can also represent either party during a transaction.
+Brokers are licensed real estate professionals who can fulfill various roles during the real estate process.
+They may work independently or have a team of agents and brokers working on their behalf.

-- Negotiations during the offer process.
+- Negotiating during the offer process.

 What Actions Can a Real Estate Broker Have Liability For During a Transaction?